fredrikopenpayments/docs/docs/pisgetiniauthSCA.md

 title: Get Payment Initiation Authorisation SCA Status
 sidebar_label: Get Payment Initiation Authorisation SCA Status
 ---
+This endpoint gets the status of a payment sub-resource authorisation.

+This endpoint gets identifiers, Payment IDs, of all generated authorisation sub-resources for payments.

+A sub-resource can be explained as a sub-transaction to handle PSU transactions authorisations with multiple transactions.
+A payment to be signed ***n*** times will end up in a payment resource with ***n*** SCA (sub-)resources.
+This applies for:

+* multiple level SCA, where a transaction needs an authorisation by more than one PSU

+* signing of a group of transactions with one SCA

+* signing of a group of transactions with multi-level SCA, with authorisation by more than one PSU

 ```javascript
 curl -X GET
     [API_HOST]/psd2/paymentinitiation/v1/payments/[PAYMENT_PRODUCT]/[PAYMENT_ID]/authorisations/[PAYMENT_AUTH_ID]